-Generally, more young Pacific people than others leave school without formal qualifications, but the proportion of Pacific people gaining the National Certificate of Educational Achievement (NCEA) Level 2 improved significantly between 2003 and 2007.
-Unemployment among Pacific people is about double the national rate – 12.3% in September 2009, compared with 6.5%.
+Generally, more young Pacific people than others leave school without formal qualifications, but the proportion of Pacific people gaining the National Certificate of Educational Achievement (NCEA) Level 2 improved significantly in the 2000s and 2010s.
+Unemployment among Pacific people is higher than the national rate – 9.7% in December 2015, compared with 5.3%.
 Unemployment is a major cause of poverty, and of related health consequences for both adults and children.

-In 2006 the median income for Pacific wage and salary earners was $20,500, compared with $24,400 for other New Zealanders.
-The income gap widened between 1998 and 2008.
+In 2013 the median income for Pacific wage and salary earners was $19,700, compared with $28,500 nationally.
+Unlike for other ethnic groups, the Pacific median income was lower than in 2006, when it was $20,500.
 People on low incomes sometimes delay doctor’s visits until they are very sick.

 Since the early 2000s social-housing provider Housing New Zealand has been insulating its older houses to improve tenants’ comfort and health.
 In early 2008 New Plymouth tenant Sally Falaniko’s house was insulated.
 In the 2007 winter her two sons and daughter had spent time in hospital with pneumonia, but the following winter her four kids were healthy and happy.
 The previous year Falaniko had constantly run her gas heater.
 Now she no longer needed to, saving a considerable amount on her gas bill.